Bruno Billio, Artist

 Tape on Tape on Paper

 Tape on Tape on Paper is a series exploring memory and time.
 Using various widths and colors of durable tape, the artist applies freehand layers, surrendering to the medium’s flow.
 Up to six layers on paper create a leathery, pliable canvas, resulting in works that can be displayed framed, or unframed to emphasize the textures and materiality.
-This series led to a collaboration with Rollout Wallpaper.
-Titled “Mesmerizing Illusions,” these wallpapers papers translate the graphic taped patterns onto durable vinyl wallcovering.
+This series led to a collaboration with Rollout wallpaper.
+Titled “Mesmerizing Illusions,” these wallpapers papers translate the graphic taped patterns onto durable vinyl wall covering.
 Over 30 wallpaper designs are available.